matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/DataTable/Row.md

 ### `__sleep()` <a name="__sleep"></a>

-Because $this-&gt;c[self::DATATABLE_ASSOCIATED] is negative when the table is in memory, we must prior to serialize() call, make sure the ID is saved as positive integer
+Because $this->c[self::DATATABLE_ASSOCIATED] is negative when the table is in memory, we must prior to serialize() call, make sure the ID is saved as positive integer

 #### Description

-Only serialize the &quot;c&quot; member
+Only serialize the "c" member

 #### Signature